BOlaerts/ESP32-2432s028/README.md

     miso_pin: GPIO39
 ```
 #### Display
-The esp32-2432s028 has an ili9341 display that can be used via ther LCD SPI bus:
+The esp32-2432s028 has an ili9341 display that can be used via the lcd SPI bus:
 ``` yaml
 display:
   - platform: ili9341